Howie Mandel: Philanthropy

-Mandel started his own charitable foundation called Breakout the Masks, which helps provide personal protective equipment to health care workers fighting the COVID-19 pandemic.
+Mandel started his charitable foundation called Breakout the Masks, which helps provide personal protective equipment to healthcare workers fighting the COVID-19 pandemic.
 He is also involved in Bell's Let's Talk Day initiatives to help people struggling with mental health issues.
+And he has raised money for the American Cancer Society and Trillium Health Partners for their mental health program.

+Use of name in scams

+In 2025, scammers started using Mandel's name to promote an investment scam via social media, using fictitious "news articles" claiming that Mandel had been arrested following an interview.